 John Tomsett has been a teacher since 1988 and a head teacher since 2003.
 He is head teacher at Huntington School, York.
 Tomsett writes a blog called ‘This much I know …’ and is a regular contributor to the TES.
 He co-founded The Headteachers’ Roundtable think tank and is a popular speaker on school leadership.
 He is determined to remain a classroom teacher, despite the demands of headship, and believes that developing truly great teaching is the main responsibility of all head teachers.

 ‘How I learned to stop worrying and love the data’ via TES.

-I have been a teacher for 28 years, a Headteacher for 13 years and, at the age of 52, this much I know about a teacher’s most valuable legacy.
-What does it matter if you leave a legacy?
-Recently, one of my … Continue reading →
+I have been a teacher for 28 years, a Headteacher for 13 years and, at the age of 52, this much I know about improving the impact of Teaching Assistants during a budget crisis.
+Our human resources matter most.
+There … Continue reading →

-I have been a teacher for 28 years, a Headteacher for 13 years and, at the age of 52, this much I know about a brilliant, evidence-informed note-taking technique (and our new Research School…)!
-The greatest test of a school is … Continue reading →
+I have been a teacher for 28 years, a Headteacher for 13 years and, at the age of 52, this much I know about not publishing data targets to students and parents.
+One of the biggest differences between a students’ experience … Continue reading →